ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 If the SDE option was not present in the DNS request, the DNS server MUST process the request in accordance with {{!RFC8914}} and MUST NOT assume that the client supports this specification.
 This preserves compatibility with clients and servers that implement {{!RFC8914}} but do not support this specification.

-Servers MAY decide to return small TTL values in filtered DNS responses (e.g., 10 seconds) to handle domain category and reputation updates.
+Servers MAY return small TTL values in filtered DNS responses (e.g., 10 seconds) to handle domain category and reputation updates.
 Short TTLs allow for quick adaptation to dynamic changes in domain filtering decisions, but can result in increased query traffic.
 In cases where updates are less frequent,